minetest-mods-camp/arena_lib/DOCS.md

 I'd really appreciate it :)

 ## 4. About the author(s)
 I'm Zughy (Marco), a professional Italian pixel artist who fights for FOSS and digital ethics.
-If this library spared you a lot of time and you want to support me somehow, please consider donating on [LiberaPay](https://it.liberapay.com/EticaDigitale/) directly to my educational Italian project (because not everyone speaks English and Italian media don't talk about these topics much).
+If this library spared you a lot of time and you want to support me somehow, please consider donating on [LiberaPay](https://liberapay.com/Zughy/).
 Also, this project wouldn't have been possible if it hadn't been for some friends who helped me testing through: `SonoMichele`, `_Zaizen_` and `Xx_Crazyminer_xX`